ptrooms/ptrooms.github.io/README.md

 ```
 # sample quotes
 > Whether 'tis Nobler in the mind to suffer
 > The Slings and Arrows of outrageous Fortune,
 How big are these slings and in particular, these arrows?

+# Emoji's
+I :eyes: that :bug: and I :cold_sweat:.
+:trophy: for :microscope: it.
+:+1: and :sparkles: on this :ship:, it's :fire::poop:!
+:clap::tada::panda_face: